bcgov/devops-platform-workshops/101-lab/content/16_templates.md

     required: true
     value: 'dev'
 ```
-Next, let's search through the file for the places where our username or namespace suffix `-dev` is being used and replace them with `${OWNER}` and `${APP_NAMESPACE}`.
+Next, let's search through the file for the places where our username or namespace suffix `-dev` is being used and replace them with `${OWNER}` and `${APP_NAMESPACE}` respectively.
 This way, in the future we can just make changes to a parameter values and they'll be applied throughout our template.
 Be sure to check carefully, don't just find and replace all!
 Be sure to save your `template.yaml` file.

 ## Test the template